You can set coding preferences such as code formatting and coloring, among others, to meet your specific needs.

 To set advanced preferences, use the Tag Library editor (see Managing tag libraries).

-You can set word wrapping, display line numbers for the code, highlight invalid code, set syntax coloring for code elements, set indenting, and show hidden characters from the View > Code View Options menu.
+You can set word wrapping, display line numbers for the code, set syntax coloring for code elements, set indenting, and show hidden characters from the View > Code View Options menu.

 Wraps the code so that you can view it without scrolling horizontally.
 This option doesn’t insert line breaks; it just makes the code easier to view.